 KEHA extends Home Hospitality to a foreign visitor to observe the Program of Work in three areas.
 The host areas will be the three areas contributing the largest amount of Coins for Change during the previous year.
 Length of stay for the visitor will be set by the areas extending the invitation for home hospitality.
-KEHA will pay round trip expenses from the USA Port of Entry.
+KEHA will pay round trip expenses with the amount contingent upon the anticipated travel costs and fund balance in Coins for Change.